daviskoh/codestars/prework.md

 double - 8 bytes
 long long - 8 bytes

-An int is a data type that represents whole numbers (i.e. -1, 5, 1234123, etc).
-A float is a data type that represents decimal numbers.
-A double is
+An int is a data type that represents whole numbers (i.e. -1, 5, 1234123, etc), while floats and doubles are data types that represent decimal numbers.
+Floats and doubles differ in precision and thus size.
+Doubles are more precise and thus take up more space.
+When to use either can depend on the problem.
+For example, if accuracy is not a huge issue, then floats can be used over doubles.
-TODO: bookmark

 What are variables?
 How might we use them in our program?
 How do we declare variables in C?